60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 Key Statistics

 When you consider what percentage of websites are WordPress compared to other CMS and web hosts, it’s easy to see how far ahead WordPress really is.
-Even the second most popular CMS platform, Joomla, comes in with a market share of 5.2%.
+Even the second most popular CMS platform, Shopify, comes in with a market share of 4.1%.
 That’s six times lower than WordPress.

-Some of these CMS and web hosting platforms also have eCommerce plugins like WordPress, but they aren’t nearly as successful.
-WooCommerce outshines them all with 28.31% market share compared to Drupal Commerce, which ranks at number 40 for the most popular eCommerce platforms with a 0.14% market share.
+Some of these CMS and web hosting platforms also have e-commerce plugins like WordPress, but they aren’t nearly as successful.
+WooCommerce outshines them all with 20.1% market share.
+This makes more than 3.5 million e-commerce websites powered by WooCommerce.

 WordPress has more options available, which makes it useful for various types of sites.
 While other open-source CMS like Joomla are geared toward certain types of websites, like online stores, WordPress is multipurpose.
 It offers 54,000+ plugins, whereas Joomla provides just over 7,000.